Daumas117/Project_Library_Management/README.md

 ```
 ![](images/Querie11.0.png)

-18. Task: Find Employees with the most books processed.Write a Query to fin the top 3 employees who have processed the most books issues.
+12. Task: Find Employees with the most books processed.
+Write a Query to find the top 3 employees who have processed the most books issues.
 Display the information in the following format: Name.
 Number of books.
 Branch.
 ```sql
 select * from employees
 select * from issued_status